강의

 Practice Environment

-• Operating System: The course was conducted on PC, Windows 11 (64bit).
+• Operating System: The lectures were conducted on PC, Windows 11 (64bit).

 • Tools Used: Unreal Engine (Version: 4.27)